tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 ## Activity checklist

-+ Make your code look like the following - note we have just insert the orange *change area by []* blocks.
++ Make your code look like the following - note we have just inserted the orange *change area by []* blocks.
 ![screenshot](images/area_calculations.gif)

 ## Test your project